Saudis change Khashoggi story again, admit killing was 'premeditated'

 Despite the shifting narrative, the Saudis have maintained that Crown Prince Mohammed bin Salman had no prior knowledge of the operation.

-The crown prince said Wednesday the Washington Post writer’s killing was a “heinous crime that cannot be justified.”
+The crown prince on Wednesday called the killing a “heinous crime that cannot be justified.”